faustostangler/FL2/ARCHITECTURE.md

 The FLY owner never talks to a worker directly.
 He calls the Head of the CompanyData Data Department (the CompanyDataService).

-The Head turns to the CompanyData Synchronization Specialist (SyncCompaniesUseCase) and gives him tools and instructions:
+The Head turns to the CompanyData Synchronization Specialist (SyncCompanyDataUseCase) and gives him tools and instructions:

 - Ask the archive (Repository) for the existing company codes.
 - Ask the scout (Source) to fetch new company data from the exchange.